themegabyte/gametracker_scraper/README.md

 The reason I chose selenium was that the website prevented me from scraping it using tools like requests.

+# Requirements

+- Works with both python2 and 3

+- Have firefox and/or firefox webdriver installed

+- `sudo pip install selenium`

 # Usage

     python selenium_scraper.py -s <searchterm>